striderr1o1/Grocery-List-Summarizer/readme.md

 4. **Configure MongoDB**

    Setup your mongodb atlas account and update the connection string in the .env file.
+Also change the url and the database and collection names in the main.py file according to your needs.

 ---